lara-martin/NLP-class/homeworks/hw3.md

 You will be using various prompting techniques to get Llama-2 to do the story completion.
 </div>

 1. (4 points, 2 points per evaluation) Provide 2 different ways you might objectively evaluate the output that the model generates.
 Pick one of these methods and use it for the rest of the questions to compare the outputs.
+If you find a method that wasn't mentioned in the class slides, please cite your source!
-2. (2 points) First try the RTE task using zero-shot prompting in the plainest way possible.
+2. (2 points) First, try the generation task using zero-shot prompting in the plainest way possible.
 Just ask the model to do the task.
 Don't give any examples for how to do it, don't use any fancy prompting techniques.
 Just ask it like you're asking a human to do the task.
 We will refer to this as your **baseline**.<br />
 	a.
 Provide 2 prompts.
 3. In class, we talked about [providing a "role" to the model as part of the instructions](slides/24-04-24_Prompting.pdf#page=18). <br />
 	a.
 (2 pts) Provide 2 prompts trying this out.<br />